zertol/empl_directory/frontend/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+Make sure to run the backend port first as the local server (8000)

 ### Installing

 To install & run the project enter command: npm i